 First, let’s take a look at what is in the official Sheets Gallery

-Here are some examples of the finance templates currently provided by Google.
-As you can see they range from simple to complex.
+Here are some examples of the finance templates currently provided by Google: Expense Report, Profit & Loss template, and Annual Business Budget.
+They range from simple to complex.
 These will come in handy for individuals and small business.
 You can customize the colors, fonts, and general formatting to make them fit your personal brand.
 There are currently only around 25 templates, a lot of them are geared towards finance.
 Keep an eye out for new additions as companies are starting to add handy templates into the gallery as well.

 You can also check out some finance templates available from other sources: